denys-olleik/enterprise-todo-bms/readme.md

 );
 ```

-There are integration options with banks and credit cards, but the option to import a CSV file is still a requirement.
+There are integration options with banks and credit cards, but the option to import a CSV file is still important.

 Note: An incoming check is usually entered into the system before it's deposited.
 Ideally, the check should be entered into a check-in-transit or similar account and further reconciled when the deposit appears on the statement.